Valais, Switzerland: high-altitude playground tailor-made for mountain biking - MBR

 Just a short hop by train from Geneva airport, you can quickly leave behind the stresses of flying and immerse yourself in a spectacular alpine landscape.
 Vineyards bask in the sun on the lower slopes, giving way to steep forests and high mountain pastures capped with rugged, rocky peaks.
 Filtering through the picture postcard scenery is an array of riding opportunities.
 At one end are the flow trails that massage you into a relaxed, zen-like state down the mountain.
 At the other end are the technical chess puzzles that elevate your senses and demand precision balance, timing and coordination.
 Somewhere between the two are the feature-laden bike park tracks that dispense powerful shots of adrenaline with every jump and berm – no prescription needed.
 And not forgetting the natural singletrack that has evolved over centuries from humble peasant paths to ribbons of singletrack perfection.
 Whatever your skill level, in the Valais there’s something for everyone.

 Choosing your adventure couldn’t be easier.
 Every trail is signposted, every village is connected to either bus, train or cable car, and all of them welcome bikes.
 You’re never far away from fresh, running water to stay hydrated, and numerous mountain refuges and cafes offer the perfect fuel stops.
-And if that wasn’t enough, all the best rides have been collated onto the Valais website (po.st/Valais) with maps, travel information, GPS downloads and more.
+And if that wasn’t enough, all the best rides have been collated at visitvalais.ch/mountain-bike with maps, travel information, GPS downloads and more.
 From planning your ride, to getting to the top of the hill, all the heavy lifting has been done for you.

 In fact the most difficult part of any trip to the Valais region is deciding where to go.
 With legendary downhill zones such as Champery and Morgins in the west, the bike parks of Verbier and Crans Montana further east, and the alpine town of Zermatt to the south, it’s a canton with more than its fair share of bucket list resorts.
 Step off the beaten path and there are hidden gems to discover, such as the beautiful Bike Park Saint Luc and the secret world of the Lötschental valley.